espinozasenior/graph-engine/README.md

 2. **Graph Storage**: Stores the dependency graph.
    - `InMemoryGraphStorage`: Stores the graph in memory.
+   - `JSONGraphStorage`: Persists the graph to a JSON file.

 3. **Graph Manager**: Manages the dependency graph, handling updates and queries.
    - `DependencyGraphManager`: Coordinates parsing and storage.